 Ms. Vik said she'd see what she could get from the port and traders she had connections with.
 Inger added that she volunteered to be security on the ship during the mission and Aiden murmured, "Not the only one."
 With that, Mikah pointedly reminded the scout that, since he was the one with phosphorus rounds, and had new combat armor, he was tagged for front line duty.
 When he started to protest that he just wanted to keep from getting shot in the back, he was met with black looks from most of the crew.
 Aiden got the feeling he had been playing that card too often and too heavy.
 In the end, there was no arguing that he had armor as good as Dame Mikah's own, and better weapons than most.
 So he got no more time to play coward.

 Getting serious again, Aiden considered how to get the data to plot a covert insertion flight path into the Pavabid system?
 Given the lackluster return on a quick search, which Zach kept moaning about, Aiden thought about making a visit to the Scout Base.
 He had to go there to pick up the Cr 100 for his Silver Asteroid anyway.
-So, he thought he might as well pay visits to the base's astrography, astral mapping and covert survey groups for information he could get his hands on.
+So, he thought he might as well pay visits to the base's astrography, astral mapping and covert survey groups for any information he could get his hands on.
 As he thought more about this, he realized he might want Emkir with him as 'flim-flam' was part of his tool kit.

 Remembering Aali had a Silver Asteroid too, Aiden suggested the field trip to her in hopes that would get Emkir to tag along too.
 Emkir immediately jumped on the band wagon, and Aali pointed out that the Traveller's Aid Society also collected data on systems to keep members informed and safe.
 They reflected on this as they also suggested it to Rol.
 Since Aali, Rol and Aiden were TAS members, they could each individually explore that route, along with picking up a High Passage ticket from TAS.